MicrosoftDocs/OfficeDocs-O365ServiceDescriptions-pr.ja-JP/Office365-ServiceDescriptions/office-365-platform-service-description/user-account-management.md

 ## <a name="administrator-roles"></a>管理者の役割

-Office 365 Enterprise は、ロールベースのアクセス制御 (RBAC) モデルを採用しています。そのため、アクセス許可や機能は、管理の役割によって定義されます。自分の組織の Office 365 にサインアップしたユーザーが、自動的に全体管理者または最上位管理者になります。管理者の役割には、全体管理者、課金管理者、パスワード管理者、サービス管理者、およびユーザー管理の管理者の 5 つがあります。管理者の役割を Exchange Online、SharePoint Online、および Skype for Business Online の管理に適用する方法など、Office 365 Enterprise の管理者役割の詳細については、「[一般法人向け Office 365 で管理者ロールを割り当てる](https://docs.microsoft.com/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/jj878348(v=ws.11))」を参照してください。中国で 21Vianet が運用している Office 365 を使用している場合は、「[一般法人向け Office 365 で管理者ロールを割り当てる](https://docs.microsoft.com/office365/admin/add-users/assign-admin-roles)」を参照してください。
+Office 365 Enterprise follows a role-based access control (RBAC) model: permissions and capabilities are defined by management roles.
+The person who signs up for Office 365 for his or her organization automatically becomes a global administrator, or top-level administrator.
+There are five administrator roles: global administrator, billing administrator, password administrator, service administrator, and user management administrator.
+For more information about administrator roles in Office 365 Enterprise, including how they apply to Exchange Online, SharePoint Online, and Skype for Business Online administration, see [Assigning administrator roles](https://docs.microsoft.com/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/jj878348(v=ws.11)).
+If you are using Office 365 operated by 21Vianet in China, see [Assign admin roles in Office 365 for business](https://docs.microsoft.com/office365/admin/add-users/assign-admin-roles).

 ## <a name="delegated-administration-and-support-for-partners"></a>代理管理とパートナーのサポート